pavi-ninjaac/spam_or_ham_fsec/initial_thoughts.md

 SMOTE - oversampling not good for the embedding data, because embedding comes with a lot of complex sematic interconnect relationships.
 - (tested with SMOTE giving bad results).
 - So we can use some Deep learning models to generate sinthetic data.
-- we can use pre-trained LLMs here.
+- we can use pre-trained LLMs here. (but we don't have text data for it)

 # Step 4: Choose model.
 Have few models in mind.